PawelStroinski/eventful/doc/tutorial.md

 ## Getting Started

-After the [Event Store](https://eventstore.org/) is successfully installed and started, the obvious next step is to connect to it:
+After the [EventStoreDB](https://eventstore.com/) is successfully installed and started, the obvious next step is to connect to it:

 ```clojure